Freetime Beer Co.

 Due to demand we had stopped bottling & focused on shipping pallets of kegs.

-Our lagers were popular & we had identified a market for high quality canned lagers.
+We had identified a market for high quality canned craft lagers.

 The next phase of our planned expansion in 2020 was to scale up our brew-house, purchase more FVs & a canning line.